manmoon/uav-heatmap-monitor/README.md

 2021-02-14 03:34:30,085 [DEBUG] Got invalid mission; waiting for a valid mission to be uploaded ...
 ```
 This will continue until a mission plan is uploaded to the drone via QGroundControl.
-The Python script uses MAVSDK which doesn't support all types of mission plans, so even after a mission plan is uploaded to the drone, it may be considered invalid.
-In particular, Takeoff tasks are not supported, so they must be explicitly deleted from the QGroundControl plan prior to upload (see the trash can next to the Takeoff task in the screenshot below).
-This is certainly counter-intuitive because QGroundControl first requires you to add a Takeoff task before it allows you to add waypoints.
+The Python script uses MAVSDK which doesn't support all types of mission plans, so even after a mission plan is uploaded to the drone, it may be considered invalid. **In particular, Takeoff tasks are not supported, so they must be explicitly deleted from the QGroundControl mission plan prior to upload (see the trash can next to the Takeoff task in the screenshot below).** This is certainly counter-intuitive because QGroundControl first requires you to add a Takeoff task before it allows you to add waypoints.
 ![qgc2.png](img/qgc2.png)
-Once the mission plan is picked up, the script will automatically start kicking off the mission:
+Once the mission plan is picked up, the script will automatically kick off the mission and you're good to go!:
 ```
 2021-02-14 03:49:54,288 [INFO] Waiting for valid mission plan 2021-02-14 03:49:54,295 [INFO] Successfully retrieved mission plan: